 It’s also important that you wear the right gear.
 Dress for the slide not for the ride as you'll be thankful you're wearing leathers if you go down on the road at some speed.
 There are so many styles available now, that there’s really no excuse for not wearing the protective gear.
 It’s worth investing in style that you like and will also keep you safe on the road - check out all the gear we recommend at our RideTo Store.

-Despite a recent fall in motorcyclist fatalities, they still make up a disproportionate number of deaths on Britain's roads.
+Despite some recent falls in motorcyclist fatalities, they still make up a disproportionate number of deaths on Britain's roads.
 A study found that in accidents between a motorbike and a car, car drivers were at fault 60 percent of the time.
 So, you need to be extra alert.